mux99/mptcp.dev/implementation.md

 titles_max_depth: 2
 ---

-This guide is for **application developers** willing to add native MPTCP support when running on Linux.
-End-users can also [force some apps to use MPTCP](setup.html#force-applications-to-use-mptcp), but that's more a workaround, because the app will not notice a different socket type is being used.
+This guide is for **application developers** working to add native MPTCP support when running on Linux.
+End-users can also [force some apps to use MPTCP](setup.html#force-applications-to-use-mptcp), but that's more of a workaround, because the app will not notice a different socket type is being used.

 ## MPTCP socket
-On Linux, MPTCP can be used simply by selecting MPTCP instead of TCP when creating the `socket`:
+On Linux, MPTCP can be used by selecting MPTCP instead of TCP when creating the `socket`:

 <div class="language-c highlighter-rouge">